visual-framework/vf-core/components/vf-grid/README.md

 ## About

+As we cannot guarantee the Blocks within the a Micro Grid and make use of the child combinator `>` and the universal selector `*` to target them.

+A Simple Grid is written to go from single column, to two column, to their respective column count depending on the size of the viewport.

+You can define the number of columns with a modifier class.

+***Do Not Use*** with any component that uses the `<table>` HTML element as this breaks built-in browser accessibility for screen readers etc.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-grid` with this command.